cloudlinux/cln-doc/docs/purchase/README.md

 # Purchase

-On the _Purchase_ page, you can buy new CloudLinux, KernelCare, Imunify360 or ELS for CentOS licenses and pay for your current licenses to continue using the products on your servers.
+On the _Purchase_ page, you can buy new CloudLinux, KernelCare, Imunify360 or ELS licenses and pay for your current licenses to continue using the products on your servers.

 :::warning
 You cannot purchase both monthly and yearly licenses for the same product in a single account.